Have you ever felt mentally exhausted to the point you want to retreat into a corner and rock back and forth with your favorite blankie?

-I truly don’t know how people get through this life without Jesus.
+How do people get through this life without Jesus?

 What do you do when you are overwhelmed, stressed out and emotionally exhausted to the point you feel like you have nothing left to give the big and little people in your life?